 2-2.
 Some Insights from Conventional Economics

-Summary: Conventional economics, both left- and right-wing, also offers valuable insights, though also many that are not valid.
+Summary: Conventional economics, of both main camps, also offers valuable insights, though also many that are not valid.
 The valid insights contribute to understanding how the economic aspect of reality itself operates, maybe with justice.

 For example: It has been suggested by members of the RLDG that Adam Smith's writings (which gave rise to economics as we know it today), and which have been both lauded and derided by many, contain not only flaws but also important insights that have been ignored, and that this is explains the parlous situation in economics that we have today.
 The RLDG wants to treat the valid insights from Smith as well as those from others with due respect and take them into account - and yet go deeper by questioning presuppositions on which they are based.
 (We have a different view of Adam Smith.)